tchen01/tchen01.github.io/research/krylov/index.md

 ---
-title: '\sffamily An Introduction to Conjugate Gradient'
+title: '\sffamily \textbf{An Introduction to Modern Analysis of the Conjugate Gradient Algorithm in Exact and Finite Precision}'
 author: '[Tyler Chen](https://chen.pw)'
 mainfont: Georgia
 sansfont: Lato